Creative-Coding-The-Hard-Way/p5-doodles/README.md

-# Doodles With P5.js

-An opinionated starter project for using typescript in the browser.
+# P5 Gallery Starter

+This project is an opinionated starter for a gallery of P5.js sketches.

+Sketches are identified by their url hash and can be chosen using a dropdown.

 ## TODO